BEST AFFORDABLE FREEDIVING FINS IN 2023 – FOR BEGINNERS

 PLASTIC

-- Cheap and suitable for most recreational freediving and spearfishing
+PRO - Cheap and suitable for most recreational freediving and spearfishing

 CON - Least efficient